What editions of MLA, APA, and Chicago style does NoodleTools support?

 • Notes-Bibliography formatting only

-• Note: When there are discrepancies between CMOS and Turabian's A Manual for Writers (currently in its 9th edition), NoodleTools generally adopts the CMOS formatting.
+• Note: When there are discrepancies between CMOS and Turabian's A Manual for Writers (9th edition, 2018), NoodleTools generally adopts the CMOS formatting.
 Since they are published at different times, they are not always completely in sync with formatting advice.

 A note about citation of legal sources: